tlhackque/BlockCountries/README.md

 Issues:
- Consider carefully whether you want to use this software and the full consequences to your site and\/or business.
+ Consider carefully whether you want to use this software and the full consequences to your site and/or business.
 By necessity, it will block potential customers and 'good' connections along with villains.
 You must consider the costs and benefits to your operation - the author does not endorse any specific policy.
 In particular, the defaults should be viewed as examples, not value judgements.

  Very large numbers of exception IP blocks might benefit from implementing a subchain structure - but that would be a rather different use model.
 The known use cases would probably be penalized - so one would want to make a dynamic choice.
-I\'d want to see actual data before implementing this.
+I'd want to see actual data before implementing this.

  The iptables-restore format is undocumented, though used by others.
 It may be fragile.

- This code should use IPTables::IPv4 - but it doesn\'t currently work on my x64 system.
+ This code should use IPTables::IPv4 - but it doesn't currently work on my x64 system.
  It may be re-written to do so at some point.

- --tlhackque 1-Aug-2010, 8-Nov-2010, 3-Oct-2012, 4-Sep-2013, 17-Dec-2015
+ --tlhackque 1-Aug-2010, 8-Nov-2010, 3-Oct-2012, 4-Sep-2013, 17-Dec-2015, 5-Feb-2016
 ````

 #Bug reports and suggestions